GoogleCloudPlatform/terraform-google-enterprise-genai/docs/deploy_on_foundation_v4.0.0.md

 }
 ```

-Commit and push files to git repo
+- Commit and push files to git repo.

 ```bash
 cd ../gcp-environments